grammyjs/grammY/CONTRIBUTING.md

   Third-party plugins are independent and anyone can do them however they want.
   If a third-party plugin was to be listed on the website, some docs would be nice.
 - **Storage adapters.**
-  Please send a message to the [group chat](https://telegram.me/grammyjs) if you want to create an offical storage adapter for the [session plugin](https://grammy.dev/plugins/session.html).
+  Please send a message to the [group chat](https://telegram.me/grammyjs) if you want to create an official storage adapter for the [session plugin](https://grammy.dev/plugins/session.html).
   You will be granted all necessary permissions, and the repository will be listed [here](https://grammy.dev/plugins/session.html#official).
   Consider checking out an existing implementation to make your life easier, e.g. [this one](https://github.com/grammyjs/storage-firestore/blob/main/src/index.ts).
 - **Issues, bugs, and everything else.**